hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 it perhaps makes sense to approach this problem like other normalization problems provided that the abstraction is not too leaky.

+(and note too that URL's themselves have a formal structure that defines the valid forms they may assume. so there's certainly more than one way to "normalize" a URL, based on what your normalizing agent (or "model", if you like) actually does.)

 even an HTTP "PUT" operation can be conceived of as a normalization. you model the formal behavior that you would like to occur (send a request, get a certain kind of response) and then you apply it to actual values and